Mercedes CLA saloon - Interior & comfort

 Mercedes CLA dashboard

 While a plethora of new models are making the switch to digital instruments, no manufacturer has embraced the move as fully as Mercedes.
-Entirely ditching the traditional instrument binnacle and replacing it with a swathe of glass screens has given models like the CLA a contemporary look with which few rivals can compete.
+Entirely ditching the traditional instrument binnacle and replacing it with a swathe of glass screens has given models like the CLA a contemporary look that rivals have started to copy.

 Infotainment is provided by a crystal clear 10.3-inch screen, while a seven-inch display provides the standard instruments, albeit with a glossy black surround.
 For the full widescreen effect, the instrument cluster can be upgraded to 10.3-inches.

-Further signifying the CLA's slightly more exclusive standing than the A-Class, is the fact it’s only available in the AMG Line trim in the UK, although it’s possible more basic versions may be offered in time.
+Further signifying the CLA's slightly more exclusive standing than the A-Class, is the fact it’s only available in the AMG Line trim in the UK, with Premium and Premium Plus versions adding extra equipment.

 Standard kit is pretty good, and includes 18-inch alloy wheels and a sports body styling kit ensuring the CLA looks the part.
 There are also LED headlights, leather upholstery, wireless smartphone charging and keyless start.
 The 'MBUX' infotainment system is good to use and responds to "Hey Mercedes" voice commands, working a bit like Amazon Alexa or Google home assistant.
 You can also integrate your smartphone with the infotainment system thanks to standard fit Apple CarPlay and Android Auto connectivity.